 - Chocolate cake

-Grease two round 8-inch cake pans well with butter and line the bottom with baking or parchment paper.
+Grease two 8-inch round cake pans and line the bottom with baking or parchment paper.
 Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.

 - In a large mixing bowl, add butter and sugars and beat with an electric mixer until pale and creamy.

 - Add vanilla and eggs, one at a time, and continue to beat until mixture is combined and creamy.
 Boil the kettle and pour out 1/2 cup water and set aside.

 - In a separate bowl, sift plain flour, cocoa powder, baking powder and baking soda and lightly whisk.

 - Add dry ingredients to the wet, along with the hot water and gently fold with a spatula.
 Finally, add the buttermilk and fold until the mixture is completely combined and smooth.